 |Demonstration of the Coherence between the Teaching Methodologies and the Learning Outcomes:|

-|The proposed methodologies are consistent with the objectives set for the course since they rely on the interpretation of the theory and practical application of the circuit analysis concepts studied, establishing a parallel between the theory and the practice applied to real problems of analysis and assemblage of electronic circuits, thereby helping students develop their ability to apply such techniques in electric and electronic circuits used in Computer Systems Engineering.|
+|The proposed methodologies are consistent with the objectives set for the course since they rely on the interpretation of the theory and practical application of the analog circuit analysis concepts studied, establishing a parallel between the theory and the practice applied to real problems of analysis and assemblage of analog electronic circuits, thereby helping students develop their ability to apply such techniques in the analysis and development of analog electric and electronic circuits used in Computer Systems Engineering.|

 | Silva, M. M., Introdução aos Circuitos Elétricos e Eletrónicos, Fundação Calouste Gulbenkian, 3ª Ed., 2006.|

-Meireles, V., Circuitos Elétricos, 5ªed., Revista, Lidel – Edições Técnicas, 2009.
+Meireles, V., Circuitos Elétricos, 5ª ed. revista, Lidel – Edições Técnicas, 2009.

-Ribeiro, N. M., Protocolos para Trabalhos Laboratoriais de Eletrónica Aplicada, FCT, UFP, 2003.
+Ribeiro, N. M., Protocolos para Trabalhos Laboratoriais de Eletrónica Aplicada, FCT, UFP, 2013.